 About 20% of Americans have unsettled medical debt on their credit report.
 A modification to the credit reports overhaul will now offer customers having a medical debt sent to collections a grace period of 6 months before it finally appears on their credit report.
-This is specially designed to give consumers time to settle their medical debt without it necessarily affecting their credit scores.
+This is specially designed to give consumers time to settle their medical debt without affecting their credit scores.
 Consumers will now have extra time to agree with the relevant service providing for their medical bills.

 Initially, when the insurer made a late payment to a doctor or even hospital, the debt could immediately get reported to a collection agency and adversely affect your credit scores.
 The additional 180 days are also intended to provide enough time to help clear up those kinds of problems right before they’re forwarded to collections.
 If an insurer pays the wrong debt, it now must be withdrawn speedily by the credit bureau.
 Before, it was on the individual’s credit report for as long as six years.
 About a Consumer Financial Protection Bureau research, slightly more than half the debt on consumers’ credit reports is medical.
 The typical amount for anyone with medical debt is just under 600 dollars.

 Although these changes will take long before they are fully implemented, this is a win for America and their credit reports.